Norlock/sparticles/README.md

 - [x] Create one bindgrouplayout + 2 (ping pong) bindgroups
 - [x] Textures are stored in the bind group texture arrays
 - [x] Downscaled is just the same fx texture but uses only top left
 - [ ] Downscale maybe just in one texture but use offset
-- [ ] Use depth texture for blooming

 - [x] Simplify API and make only one post fx trait + register trait
 - [ ] Noise textures are updated once in a while
 - [x] Split gaussian again in hor ver